Jmcobb/Python_Automation_Project/README.md

-# Hello, welcome to my project!
+# Hello World, welcome to my project!

 ### The code accomplishes the following: